skienzmatishun/rippreport/content/p/double-red-flags-faux-hope/index.md

 ---
-title: "DOUBLE RED FLAGS - FAUX HOPE"
+title: DOUBLE RED FLAGS - FAUX HOPE
 date: 2021-06-18
-thumbnail: "img/double-red-flags-faux-hope.png"
+thumbnail: img/double-red-flags-faux-hope.png
 categories:
 - freaky-friday
 authors:
 - admin
+alttags: "Flag of Fairhope, Alabama (Faux Hope), featuring red flags labeled FAUX and HOPE, referencing financial concerns in ..."
 ---
 DOUBLE RED FLAGS at the beach this weekend.
 Rip-currents rough seas and high water.

 The same can be said about Faux-Hope.
 Red flags are going up faster than the American flag on July 4th.